Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.
 - The household to be joined exists.
 - Merging households, if necessary, is successful.

 **Postconditions** :

 - The user has joined the household.

 **Collaborators** :

 - UserService::verifyUser()
 - UserService::mergeHouseholds()

-## Leave Household
+## Leave Household {leavehousehold}

 **Description** : Allow a user to leave a household.